 Late or inaccurate taxes will cost you in penalties and interest charges.

 As a business owner, you have certain responsibilities for payroll.
 Here are some tips that will help you navigate the oftentimes confusing path of payroll:

 - Small business owners are more likely to get audited, because the IRS targets them since many owners underreport on their taxes.

 - In the worst case scenario, you might lose your business due to the IRS aggressively collecting past due payroll taxes.

 - Not filing/paying your payroll taxes can land you in jail.

 - If you owe payroll taxes, it’s time to get expert help, but it’s better to just get it right the first time by keeping good records and having experts take care of it for you.

-Smart business decisions start with a basic understanding of money—where it's going, who you owe, and the types of taxes you need to pay.
-Download our Accounting Alphabet for Business Owners and CEOs to get started!
+Smart business decisions start with a basic understanding of money—where it’s going, who you owe, and the types of taxes you need to pay.
+Download our Accounting and Tax Guide to get started!